dmitrya2e/filtration-bundle/Resources/docs/overview-of-components-and-workflow.md

 If you build your own filter, you can easily extend this class and it will give you maximum capabilities listed above.

-However, it is not required to extend AbstractFilter for your own filters, if you don't need all of these capabilities.
+However, it is not required to extend AbstractFilter for your own filters, if you don't need all of these functions.

 Keep in mind, that:
 - The only essential requirement to build a filter is to have it implemented **FilterInterface**.